djefford/cloudresume/README.md

-# cloudresume
+# Cloud Resume Challenge
-Cloud Resume Challenge
+Repository holds files and scripts for the Lilly cloud resume challenge.